 The people selected here are added as members of two groups, which are created to secure app activity to.
 Don't worry about getting this right on the first try—even if you add people here later, they'll have access to all the activity in the app.

 When a site is generated, an icon choice is required, which will represent the record type in the generated site.
 As with every site, the same functionality is available in Tempo as well as the site.

-When you click the Create button on this page, your Quick App will be created!
-Please allow up to a minute for generation of the Quick App.
+When you click the Create button on this page, your Quick App will be created.
+Allow up to a minute for generation of the Quick App.

 Once your app has been generated, the final page of the form will load with links to your new functionality.
 If a site has been generated, there will only be a single link to the site.

 In addition, a post on Tempo is made at the same time to the Collaborators group, informing them of the new Quick App and containing the same link(s).
 This post shares the app description, so it's a good idea to use this as a description of the intended functionality, since it's the first thing the users of this app will see when it is published.